Research topics and projects

 Biogeosciences 20, 1027–1046, https://doi.org/10.5194/bg-20-1027-2023

-The aim is to combine different observations from optical and microwave remote sensing and to develop integrative methods to quantify and monitor different aspects of forest fires such as fire load, fuel moisture, fire danger, fire development and emissions of smoke and greenhouse gases.
+The goal is to combine various observations from optical and microwave remote sensing and to develop integrative methods to quantify and monitor various aspects of wildfires, such as fuel load, fuel moisture content, fire risk, fire development, and emissions of smoke and greenhouse gases.

-As part of this line of research, we work closely with international research groups on the global carbon cycle and the European Space Agency on the one hand, and with practitioners from fire and forestry authorities and public administration on the other.
+As part of this research line, we collaborate closely with international research groups studying the global carbon cycle and the European Space Agency, as well as with practitioners from fire departments, forestry agencies, and public administration.

 -

-Matthias Forkel: Large-scale monitoring and modeling of fuels, fires and fire emissions; role of fire in the carbon cycle; model-data integration for Dynamic Global Vegetation-Fire Models
+Matthias Forkel: Large-scale monitoring and modeling of fuels, fires, and fire emissions; the role of fire in the carbon cycle; model-data integration for dynamic global vegetation-fire models

 -

-Daniel Kinalczyk: Assessing the impact of shrub cover on fuel quantities and fire emissions; developing the S4F approach to data-model fusion
+Daniel Kinalczyk: Assessment of the effects of shrub cover on fuel loads and fire emissions; development of the S4F approach to data-model fusion

 -